bitfocus/companion-module-vitec-avediaplayer9300-series/companion/HELP.md

-## Your module
+## Vitec r9300

-Write some help for your users here!
+Control module for the r9300 IPTV Endpoint